Driving in Ireland: 20 Must-Read Tips Before Renting a Car in Ireland

 Therefore, vehicles travel in the opposite direction compared to most countries where driving is on the right side of the road.

-Since I am coming from one of those countries, I have my own strategy to avoid a car accident, which is making sure that every time I drive, I am in the middle of the road, a reference that for me is easier to notice than anything else.
+Since I am coming from one of those countries, I have my own strategy to avoid a car accident, which is making sure that every time I drive, I am in the middle of the road, a reference that, for me, is easier to notice than anything else.

 If I find myself driving closer to the roadside, it means I am in the wrong lane.
 I hope it helps.

-18 Things to Know Before Driving in Ireland
+20 Things to Know Before Driving in Ireland

 1. Driving Requirements in Ireland